rkv0id/ETLSchedulerSim/README.md

 #### Getting it up & running
 To get this app to run on your side, you've got to:
 * Have some Spring framework/components knowledge.
-Well, the more you have, the more easier it will become to handle & maintain this project.
+Well, the more you have, the easier it will become to handle & maintain this project.
 1. Clone this repo
 2. Import the project to your IDE
 3. Create your own configuration config-server-repo